gacmalony/Whatsupp/README.md

-This App would take update to layouts, I know Interfaces are looking awful.
+This App would take updates to layouts, I know Interfaces are looking awful.

-For know just i feel great to solve the issues.
+For now, just i feel great about solving the issues.

-As you know whatsapp did one of the most incredible impression since beginning of android history.
-This app provides an experience similar to Whatsapp, although could discuss how close.
+As you know WhatsApp has made one of the most incredible impressions since the beginning of Android history.
+This app provides an experience similar to WhatsApp, although could discuss how close.

-In this Project used, Firebase FireStore and Authentication.
-Structure model is MVVM and of course to bind the layouts and adapters, DataBinding!!
+In this Project, Firebase FireStore and Authentication.
+The structure model is MVVM and of course to bind the layouts and adapters, DataBinding!!

-LOGIN SCREEN, LOGIN OPTION FOR NOW JUST ANONYM BUT WOULD TAKE UPDATE
+LOGIN SCREEN, THE LOGIN OPTION FOR NOW IS JUST ANONYM BUT WOULD TAKE AN UPDATE